CatYuan/CrackingTheCode/DEVELOPMENT.md

 # Interface

-- Interfaces are essentially a completely abstract class
+- Interfaces are essentially a completely abstract class.
+- These are used to create an AbstractDataType interface that all ADTs will implement
+  - b/c many different ADTs are implementing it, I use generic interfaces

 ## Java Generic Interface